VuisterLab/cing/cing/Tests/data/org/1brv/README.txt

   PMHI       10.00000      10.00000
 ENDSPC

-The peaks were reformatted using 2D example from 2joc and cing's xeasy code.
+The peaks were reformatted using 2D example from cing's xeasy code.

+Calibration is done on peak that's top left in publication for amide-alpha of Glu 177 VAL171 became 14 so offset is 157.
+GLU177 was    20.
+From brsvg.pkr the peak coordinates are 9.049,3.942
+In the spectrum when referenced on middle channel (water) at: 4.5 ppm the same peak is at: 8.602, 3.497 In [2]: ((9.049 - 8.602) + ( 3.942 -3.497) )/2
+Out[2]: 0.44599999999999973
+So instead of 4.5 for water I'll take: 4.946 and read the prot/peaks again